ForawardStar/EDIT/README.md

 ## Usage

 ### Training
 1. Download the dataset you want to use and change the dataset directory.
-More datatset can be found https://people.eecs.berkeley.edu/~taesung_park/CycleGAN/datasets/
+More datatsets can be found https://people.eecs.berkeley.edu/~taesung_park/CycleGAN/datasets/

 2. Starting training using the following command